numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 ''''''''''''''''''

 Why ``@`` instead of some other punctuation symbol?
-It doesn't matter much, and there isn't any consensus across languages about how this operator should be named [#matmul-other-langs], but ``@`` has a few
+It doesn't matter much, and there isn't any consensus across other programming languages about how this operator should be named [#matmul-other-langs], but ``@`` has a few advantages:
-advantages:

 * ``@`` is a friendly character that Pythoneers are already used to typing in decorators, and its use in email addresses means it is